soh09/Recipes-Dataset-Analysis/README.md

     <iframe src = 'assests/fat_calories.html' width = 800 height = 800 frameborder = 0> </iframe>
     - The x position represents the bin of the calorie (goes up by 200), and the y position of the bar represents the average percentage value for `total fat (PDV)`
     - Observations
-        1. There seems to be a linear relationship bewteen `total fat (PDV)` and `calories (#)`, but after around 11000 calories, the data looks somewhat random
+        1. There seems to be a linear relationship bewteen `total fat (PDV)` and `calories (#)`.
+Interestingly, the association is very apparent until 3800 calories, then becomes a bit more variable to around 12000, then becomes very random after that.
+This may be due to the decreasing number of data points at higher calories.
         2. The linear relationship is positive, meaning that the higher the caloric value, the higher the total fat percentage is going to be.

 2. Median Calories for the Tags with Top 20 Median Calorie Values